-Breaking Encryption in Different Data Formats In the following, we depict attacks to break the encryption in different data formats.

-Jager et al. showed in 2011 and 2012, how to break the symmetric and the asymmetric encryption of XML documents [17, 16].
+Breaking Encryption in Different Data Formats.
+To conclude, we list attacks on how to break the encryption in different data formats.
+Jager et al. showed in 2011 and 2012, how to break the symmetric and the asymmetric encryption of XML documents [24, 25].
 The authors abused weaknesses related to the CBC mode of operation and the PKCS#1 v1.5 encryption to reveal encrypted content without having the corresponding password.
-In 2017, Detering et al. adapted the same attacks to the JSON data format [6].
-Garman et al. presented research on Apple's iMessage protocol and revealed a novel chosen ciphertext attack, which allows an attacker the retrospective decryption of encrypted messages [12].
-Gorthe et al. showed in 2016 security issues in the design of Microsoft's Rights Management Services, allowing the complete bypass of these services [13].
-Recently, Poddebniak et al. [23] and Müller et al. [21] showed the danger of partially encrypted content within emails.
+In 2017, Detering et al. adapted the same attacks to the JSON data format [10].
+Garman et al. presented research on Apple's iMessage protocol and revealed a novel chosen ciphertext attack, which allows an attacker the retrospective decryption of encrypted messages [16].
+Grothe et al. showed in 2016 security issues in the design of Microsoft's Rights Management Services, which allowed the complete bypass of these services [18].
+Recently, Poddebniak et al. [38] and Müller et al. [33] showed the danger of partially encrypted content within emails.
 The authors successfully revealed encrypted content without having the password by abusing the weakness of the CBC mode of operation and insecure features.
 In contrast to this research, we elaborated exfiltration channels abusing standard compliant PDF features.
-Moreover, we optimized the CBC gadgets to construct entirely new encrypted objects and refined the compression-based attacks.
+Moreover, we optimized CBC gadgets to construct entirely new encrypted objects and refined the compression-based attacks.
+This research inspired our work and was used as a foundation for our cryptographic analysis of the PDF file format.